Buffalo Bill Museum and Grave Guide

 Transportation

-While there isn't a direct public transportation route to the Buffalo Bill Museum and Grave, you can take the RTD Route 16 bus from Denver Union Station to the Golden Station.
-From there, you can take a taxi or rideshare service to the museum, which is located on Lookout Mountain.
-Driving is the most convenient option, with ample parking available at the museum.
+While there isn't a direct public transportation route to the Buffalo Bill Museum and Grave, you can take the RTD Route 16 bus to Golden and then use a ride-sharing service or taxi to reach the museum.
+Alternatively, driving is the most convenient option, with ample parking available at the site.

 Opening Hours